Creating a Module

 How it works

-module is the leading, tone-setting module.
+The primary module is the leading, tone-setting module.
 You don't need to write secondary modules if you don't need one.
-Develop your application in a primary
+Develop your application in a primary module.

 dotfile .primary